Updated on May 21st, 2020 by Bob Ciura

 Furthermore, Las Vegan Sands continues to pursue growth by expanding and upgrading its Macau properties.
 The company launched Four Seasons Tower Suites Macao last year and it expects to perform its grand opening this year while it also expects to launch the Londoner Macao within 2020-2021 and expand Marina Bay Sands in Singapore.

-Las Vegas Sands also offers a very attractive 7.8% dividend yield, which has partly resulted from the 40% plunge in the stock price in the last month due to coronavirus.
+Las Vegas Sands stock offers a very attractive 6.4% dividend yield, which has partly resulted from the nearly 30% plunge in the stock price in the last month due to coronavirus.
 The dividend is almost fully covered by the earnings and the free cash flows and the company has the strongest balance sheet in its peer group.
-On the other hand, due to the high payout ratio (105% due to the dip in earnings expected this year), investors should not expect material dividend growth going forward.
+On the other hand, due to the high payout ratio (~105% due to the dip in earnings expected this year), investors should not expect material dividend growth going forward.
 And, because of the dividend payout ratio above 100%, a continued decline in earnings per share could threaten the dividend.

-The stock is currently trading at a price-to-earnings ratio of 13.3, which is lower than its historical average of 23.0.
-However, we believe that a fair earnings multiple for this stock is around 17.0.
-If the stock reaches our fair valuation level over the next five years, it will see a 5.0% annualized boost in its returns.
-Overall, given its 6.3% annual earnings-per-share growth and its 7.8% dividend, the stock could generate a 19.1% average annual return over the next five years.
+The company is expected to see earnings dry up in 2020; our estimate of its full earnings power in a normal economy is annual earnings-per-share of $4.01.
+Based on this, the stock has a price-to-earnings ratio of 12.3, which is lower than our fair value estimate of around 17.0.
+If the stock reaches our fair valuation level over the next five years, it will see a 6.7% annualized boost in its returns.
+Overall, given the expected EPS growth of 4% per year and its 6.4% dividend, the stock could generate a 17.1% average annual return over the next five years.

-Wynn Resorts and MGM Resorts have higher expected returns than Las Vegas Sands but we believe that the latter is much more attractive thanks to its rock-solid balance sheet, which ensures us that the company will easily navigate through the ongoing coronavirus crisis and will enjoy a strong recovery whenever the headwind disappears from the horizon.
+We believe Las Vegas Sands is the top casino stock right now, due to its high expected rate of return over the next five years, but also its strong balance sheet.
+This means it is likely that the company will easily navigate through the ongoing coronavirus crisis and will enjoy a strong recovery whenever the headwind disappears from the horizon.

 After a two-year slowdown, the gaming activity in Macau enjoyed a strong recovery in 2017-2019.
 However, Macau is now facing a more severe downturn, namely the outbreak of coronavirus.
 The same is true for the U.S. as well, as the propagation of the virus has resulted in the closure of the casinos in Las Vegas.
 As a result, all the above casino stocks are going through a fierce downturn right now.

 Melco Resorts seems the least attractive choice whereas Las Vegas Sands has by far the most attractive risk/reward profile.
-Wynn Resorts and MGM Resorts offer a higher expected return than Las Vegas Sands but we prefer Las Vegan Sands for its stronger balance sheet, which is paramount during severe downturns.
+Wynn Resorts and MGM Resorts offer a lower expected return than Las Vegas Sands.
+Additionally, we prefer Las Vegan Sands for its stronger balance sheet, which is paramount during severe downturns.

 It is thus critical for investors to make sure that their companies can easily endure a prolonged crisis without being devastated.
 Therefore, the superior balance sheet of Las Vegas Sands is a crucial parameter and helps explain the fact that the market has punished Las Vegas Sands much less than its peers in the ongoing downturn.